Cloud-native security: where things actually go wrong

 • backup/restore drills (not vibes)

-Rule: if it’s in your logs, it’s already leaked.
+Rule: if its in your logs, its already leaked.

 4) Compliance and governance: the trap is treating it like a checkbox